What I Liked about Edmonton - My First Experience

 I found people to be very friendly like in other Canadian cities.

-I was told that Edmonton is very safe city and a great place to raise children.
+I was told that Edmonton is a very safe city and a great place to raise children.

 There is a lot of construction going on in Edmonton.
 Unlike Calgary which was hit very hard by the oil price drop in recent years, Edmonton seems to be doing well.
-Its real estate market has not changed which is an indication of a well balanced economy.
-Despite the fact that Edmonton is closer to the most of oil and gas extraction sites, almost all headquarters of oil and gas companies are located in Calgary.
+Its real estate market has not changed which is an indication of a well-balanced economy.
+Even though Edmonton is closer to the most of oil and gas extraction sites, almost all headquarters of oil and gas companies are located in Calgary.

-The brand new building of the Art Gallery of Alberta opened to public in 2010.
+The brand-new building of the Art Gallery of Alberta opened to the public in 2010.

 You Might Also Like